- SAIF Headquarters Renovation & Addition

 Sacramento, California, United States

-Glumac is currently providing MEP engineering, and energy services for a new, modern office building on P Street for the State of California, Department of General Services.
+Glumac provided MEP engineering, and energy services for a new, modern office building on P Street for the State of California, Department of General Services.

-The property is designed to meet LEED Platinum and net zero energy standards, with such sustainable building features as radiant floor heating and chilled beams, as well as reclaimed water systems.
+The project is certified LEED Platinum and is targeting net zero energy, with such sustainable building features as radiant floor heating and chilled beams, as well as reclaimed water systems.
 The building is expected to perform at an Energy Use Intensity (EUI) of no more than 30 kBtu/sf/year and use at least 50 percent less water than a typical, comparable office building.

 The P Street Building will serve as the new 20-story, 838,000-square-foot Department of Natural Resources headquarters, with a single level of below-grade parking for approximately 50 spaces to house agency vehicles.
 The tower, which will also encompass a 300 seat auditorium, will be the workplace of 3,500 state employees.